kery/requests-sspi-ntlm/README.md

 # requests-sspi-ntlm
 HTTP NTLM authentication using SSPI module for requests library.
+Supporting complete the authorization without login information even username.
+In this case, current user will be used for authorization.

 ## Usage